 Within each priority area, a range of strategies and policies are devised to guide the decision making of officers and members.
-These are approved by the respective committees (see below) apart from those which are reserved for full Council for determination.
+These are approved by the Cabinet apart from those which are reserved for full Council for determination.

 Decision-making Structures